datarefuge/workflow/README.md

 ### 7. Describers
 <!--[Describers](metadata.md)-->
 Describers creates a descriptive record in the DataRefuge CKAN repository for each bag.
-Then they links the record to the bag, and make the record public
+Then they links the record to the bag, and make the record public.

 **Note: This role is currently being redeveloped and is not currently active.**

 **********************